nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 | Extraneous parameters for commands that do not take in parameters (such as `help`, `list`, `exit` and `clear`) will be ignored.<br>e.g. if the command specifies `help 123`, it will be interpreted as `help`.                     |

 ---
+// Additional features: can list out the tag(skillset) of the applicants.
 ### **Command**

 ### 1. Viewing help: `help`